gabrieltmjr/roadmap-haskell/README.md

 _Returns the names of the cities with the highest number of roads connecting to them (i.e. the vertices with the highest degree)._

+This function uses 2 auxiliary functions to get the connections of all cities and check which is the city with most connections.
+One of the auxiliary functions uses the adjacent function to get the list of nodes adjacent and then calculate it's length to get the nummber of connections.

 ### 7. isStronglyConnected :: RoadMap -> Bool (Manuel)

 _Returns a boolean indicating whether all the cities in the graph are connected in the roadmap (i.e., if every city is reachable from every other city)._